The waiting period in insurance occurs after you’ve applied and are waiting for your coverage to kick in.

 Get a policy with no waiting period by purchasing accelerated underwriting life insurance, which offers an application decision almost immediately.

 The waiting period also occurs between the time your beneficiaries submit a death claim form and the time they receive the actual payout.
 Processing the death claim can take as little as two weeks to as long as two months, after which the life insurance company will pay out the death benefit.

 If your family will need immediate financial support, consider creating a contingency plan, like a savings account they can immediately access, while they wait for the funds.

 The life insurance waiting period can have some serious consequences for your beneficiaries.
 But, you can ensure that they’re financially protected by getting temporary life insurance during the application process or opting for a no-medical-exam policy that makes a quicker application decision.

 The waiting period in insurance is the time between applying for coverage and getting that coverage.
 You do not have insurance coverage during this waiting period.

 Insurance companies generally don’t offer automatic coverage to applicants.
 The waiting period is in place so they can conduct a thorough evaluation of your background and determine the risk of insuring you.

 Life insurance coverage begins in as little as 24 hours or as long as six weeks after you undergo the application process.

 There are life insurance policies available that offer coverage without a medical exam or waiting period.
-These policies have different eligibility and coverage parameters than typical life insurance policies so consulting a life insurance agent is the best way to decide if they are a good fit for you.
+These policies have different eligibility and coverage parameters than typical life insurance policies.